IPv6 Implementation beyond theory & How playing with RA messages may be issue-istic

-Some of this things I read in books and some of them took me few days of troubleshooting and sweating to get to them so I give them for free here to save you fellow networker some time:
+Some of these things I read in books and some of them took me few days of troubleshooting and sweating to get to them so I give them for free here to save you fellow networker some time:

-The mighty SLAAC is the prefered method of IPv6 allocation, but is it so mighty?
+The mighty SLAAC is the preferred method of IPv6 allocation, but is it so mighty?
 Or it only seems to be mighty and magic?
 Your computers or mobile phones in order to use SLAAC must be convinced to do so by the router RA message.
-That message includes the A flag set besides the prefix and all other info.
+That message includes the A flag set beside the prefix and all other info.
 That kind of RA message will tell the device receiving the RA that he needs to make the “A” autoconfiguration on his interface using EUI-64 method.

 But that’s not all.

 RA messages will need to have also the O flag set.
 With the O flag end hosts will tell the router that they will use DHCP but only for the “O” other options.
 In the first place that other option will be DNS server IPv6 address which is not possible to get from router RA messages.
 Why?
 I’m sure that’s the most frequent IPv6 question.
 The fellows who made the RFC 4861 documents didn’t put that option inside RA Router Advertisement Message Format.